 $3.91

-Typical prices for Alcohol in Cuba are listed below.
-These actual costs are from real travelers and can give you an idea of the Alcohol prices in Cuba, but your costs will vary based on your travel style and the place where the purchase was made.
+Typical prices for alcohol and nightlife in Cuba are listed below.
+These actual costs are from real travelers and can give you an idea of the drink prices in Cuba.
+However, your individual costs will vary based on your travel style, how often you drink alcoholic beverages, and how much you order.
+Keep in mind that if you want to save money on your trip, cutting out alcohol can make one of the biggest impacts on your travel budget.

 Cuba is the largest island in the Caribbean and also the closest to Key West.
 Despite its extremely close proximity, few Americans are able to make a trip to this fascinating and historic country.
 A U.S. embargo currently limits travel to the area, although some travelers reach the country through Mexico or elsewhere in Central or South America.